Pico-Developer/XR-Profiling-Toolkit/Packages/XRProfilingToolKit/README.md

 3. Add the CommandRunner.prefab to the Scene by clicking Add CommandRunner To Scene button:
   - In the scene where you want to run the profiling, create an empty GameObject and attach the CommandRunner.cs script.
 4. Set up Command Queue:
   - Follow the Automated Test section to create a command queue in your Unity project.
 Note that only a limited set of commands is supported, as some commands have dependencies on other systems.
-However, you can create new command types that suit your projectâ€™s needs by using the existing commands as a reference.
+However, you can create new command types that suit your project¡¯s needs by using the existing commands as a reference.
 See more details in 3.1.2.
 5. Build and deploy the project:
   - Build and deploy your Unity project to install the apk file on your device.
 Then, you can follow the Automated Test section to run a profiling session and generate performance reports.